Can China and South Korea reset complex ties after Xi-Lee summit?

 Lee also noted the two neighbouring countries have maintained friendly ties for thousands of years and share a history of resisting the loss of sovereignty and fighting for independence, an apparent reference to Japan’s early 20th-century colonial expansion.

-US countermeasure
+US countermeasures

-But for all of the apparent bonhomie on display in Beijing, South Korea must maintain a tricky balance, say analysts.
+For all of the apparent bonhomie on display in Beijing, South Korea must maintain a tricky balance, analysts said.

-The US continues to deepen its military presence in the Asia Pacific, strengthening ties with countries including South Korea, Japan, and the Philippines while conducting joint exercises near the South China Sea, where Chinese territorial claims have been contested for decades.
+The US continues to deepen its military presence in the Asia Pacific, strengthening ties with countries including South Korea, Japan and the Philippines, while conducting joint exercises near the South China Sea, where Chinese territorial claims have been contested for decades.

-South Korea hosts the US’s largest military base in Asia, with roughly 28,500 soldiers stationed there.
+South Korea hosts the largest US military base in Asia with roughly 28,500 soldiers stationed there.

-Richey from HUFS said, “Lee will ultimately privilege the relationship with the US more than China, because he has no choice – neither as a matter of international relations nor domestically, where China is very unpopular.”
+Richey from HUFS said: “Lee will ultimately privilege the relationship with the US more than China because he has no choice – neither as a matter of international relations nor domestically, where China is very unpopular.”

 In November, South Korea and the US agreed to build nuclear-powered submarines.
-This came after the US lowered tariffs on South Korean products, in exchange for $350bn in US industry investments and cooperation on the “Make American Shipbuilding Great Again” initiative, aimed at countering China’s dominance in the sector.
+This came after the US lowered tariffs on South Korean products in exchange for $350bn in US industrial investments and cooperation on the “Make American Shipbuilding Great Again” initiative, aimed at countering China’s dominance in the sector.

-China has previously expressed concern over South Korea acquiring nuclear capabilities, though the topic was not discussed at the summit.
+China has previously expressed concern over South Korea acquiring nuclear capabilities although this topic was not discussed at the summit.

-Lee Dong-gyu from the Asan Institute for Policy Studies noted that China may seek common ground with South Korea regarding the Korean Peninsula and regional security, to counter the US’s growing influence in the region.
+Lee Dong-gyu from the Asan Institute for Policy Studies noted that China may seek common ground with South Korea regarding the Korean Peninsula and regional security to counter growing US influence in the region.

 “This is especially true in the period of the Trump administration when the US is increasingly demanding greater responsibility and contributions from its Asian allies to its containment of China.
 Given this situation, China may look to restore relations with South Korea to ease US-led efforts in the region,” he said.